airbnb/okreplay/readme.md

 Betamax is a tool for mocking external HTTP resources such as web services and REST APIs in your tests.
 The project was inspired by the [VCR](http://relishapp.com/myronmarston/vcr) library for Ruby.

+Betamax is written in [Groovy](http://groovy.codehaus.org/) but is compatible with tests written using [JUnit](http://junit.org/) or [Spock][spock] for applications written in any JVM language.

 ### Record

-Annotate your test with `@Betamax`.
-The first time it runs HTTP traffic is recorded to _tape_.
+Add a `@Rule Recorder` property to your test and annotate test methods with `@Betamax`.
+The first time the test runs any HTTP traffic is recorded to _tape_.

 ### Playback

-Future test runs replay responses from _tape_.
+Future test runs replay responses from _tape_ without traffic going to the real target.
+No more 3rd party downtime or rate limits breaking your tests.
+You can even run your tests offline!
 Insert different _tapes_ to stub different responses.

 ### Customize
 _Tapes_ are just [YAML](http://www.yaml.org/) files so you can edit them with a text editor, commit to source control, share with your team & use on continuous integration.